jared-nishikawa/after-hours/functions/wrappers/README.md

 # This passes "/secret" as an argument to shiny
 # The return value from route should be a function
-# Whatever function is returned, the function secret is passed as an argument
+# Whatever function is returned, the function "secret" is passed as an argument
 # The result is the wrapped function
 @shiny("/secret")
 def secret():